-As a result of Eritrea’s continued lack of cooperation in issuing travel documents and accepting the return of its nationals ordered removed from the United States, consular officers in Eritrea are ordered to discontinue granting all F1, F2, J1, J2, M1, and M2 non-immigrant visas to citizens, subjects, nationals, and residents of that country with limited exceptions.
-Consular officers in Eritrea were previously ordered to discontinue issuance of B1, B2, B1/B2 non-immigrant visas in September 2017.
+As a result of Eritrea’s continued lack of cooperation in issuing travel documents and accepting the return of its nationals ordered removed from the United States, consular officers in Eritrea are ordered to discontinue granting all nonimmigrant visas (NIVs) except for A1, A2, C2, C3, G1, G2, G3, G4, NATO1, NATO2, NATO3, NATO4, NATO5, and NATO6 visas, and others whose travel is covered by Section 11 of the UN Headquarters Agreement to citizens, subjects, nationals, and residents of Eritrea.
+Limited exceptions exist for applicants who are travelling for humanitarian or emergency reasons or whose travel serves U.S. national interests.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.
 Applicants from outside of Eritrea may apply here for a visa, but language difficulties and interviewing officers’ unfamiliarity with local conditions in your country may make it more difficult to demonstrate your visa qualifications here than in your home country or country of permanent residence.

 See our Directory of Visa Categories on usvisas.state.gov to determine which visa category might be appropriate for your purpose of travel to the United States.

 What is a Visa?